Mistplay/FullStackWebDeveloperChallenge/README.md

 You should also update this README to include instructions on how to run your search engine.
 Tests are not mandatory but will be considered bonus points if you provide them.

-This challenge should only take a few hours at most.
+This challenge should take a day at most.
 It is not expected to be a production ready application and thus will not be evaluated in such a context.